Health Center Food Programs

 NACHC Webinar

-The social Drivers of Health (SDOH) Team at the National Association of Community Health Centers (NACHC) presented a webinar on: Cultivating Gardening and Farming Programs at Community Health Centers to Address Food and Nutritional Insecurity.
+The National Association of Community Health Centers (NACHC) presented a webinar on: Cultivating Gardening and Farming Programs at Community Health Centers to Address Food and Nutritional Insecurity.
 A recording of the webinar can be found here: YouTube channel .

 Health Center Highlights